KOE-Wayfind/AR-server/README.md

 ## Limitations and known issues

 - Sometimes, when you send image from client, the server will respond `400` error or other error.
 Try kill and restart the server (you may need to do it few times), the server will fix itself.
 You can also test with Insomnia or Postman to debug the request.
+- The inferencing is slow, which is about 10-20 seconds.
 - The server can handle only one request at a time. _Well technically this Flask server can handle concurrent users_, but the `image` endpoint (localization process) can only run single process at one time.